SuzyQuant/SuzyQuant/visa/opt_ext_report.md

 Investigate adversarial trends, identify behavior patterns, and respond with Agile logic changes

-* I helped in checking up trends and make reports of employees work efficiency through Power BI and Spreadsheets that calculates Six Sigma.
-If the result goes to 4- or 5-sigma then I help investigate to find the problem in the whole process and help draft changes and if they get approved then the executives may implement these changes to obtain efficiency.
-During meetings, I did a lot of note-taking to help out team members that are not available because of different time-zones to be on the same page in a project.
+* I helped in checking trends and make reports of employees work efficiency through Power BI and Spreadsheets that calculates Six Sigma.
+If the result goes to 4- or 5-sigma, then I help investigate to find the problem in the whole process and help draft changes and if they get approved then the executives may implement these changes to obtain efficiency.
+During meetings, I did a lot of notetakings to help team members that are not available because of different time-zones to be on the same page in a project.
 We update our Issues through commits too.
-Then we go to our roadmap and kanban boards for issue creation, getting it assigned, and backlog maintenance once we have an overlapping time.
-Basically, this is how we communicate and collaborate with each other internationally which is through our internal Kanban Boards, MS Teams Meetings, and GitHub Commits on open source projects.
+Then we go to our roadmap and Kanban boards for issue creation, getting it assigned, and backlog maintenance once we have an overlapping time.
+Basically, this is how we communicate and collaborate with each other internationally which is through our internal Kanban Boards, MS Teams Meetings, and GitHub Commits on open-source projects.

 ---

 Research on new technologies and methods across data science, data engineering, and data visualization to improve the technical capabilities of the team.
 Her activities train her to attain a higher level of theoretical, analytical and practical understanding of her Physics degree.&nbsp;

-* I helped in doing market and industry research and documentations in multiple areas of the business to help them reach conclusions that are based on the current trends.
-I did Python, DAX, SQL and C# in doing analytical calculations in finding trends and in helping build some AI products.
-I used Outsystems, Visio Maps, AWS QuickSight, Flourish Studio, and Office 365 among others for data visualization.
+* I helped in doing market and industry research and documentation in multiple areas of the business to help them reach conclusions that are based on the current trends.
+I did Python, DAX, SQL, and C# in doing analytical calculations in finding trends and in helping build some AI products.
+I used Outsystems, Visio Maps, AWS Quick Sight, Flourish Studio, and Office 365 among others for data visualization.